Ken Burns: Career

 In 2007, Burns concluded an agreement with PBS to produce work for the network well into the next decade.
 According to a 2017 piece in The New Yorker, Burns and his company, Florentine Films, have selected topics for documentaries slated for release by 2030.
 These topics include country music, the Mayo Clinic, Muhammad Ali, Ernest Hemingway, the American Revolution, Lyndon B. Johnson, Barack Obama, Winston Churchill, the U.S. criminal justice system, and African-American history from the Civil War to the Great Migration.
 On April 5, 2021, Hemingway, a three-episode, six-hour documentary, a recapitulation of Hemingway's life, labors, and loves, debuted on the Public Broadcasting System, co-produced and directed by Burns and Lynn Novick.

-In April 2025, Burns, renowned for his explorations of U.S. history, presented a two-part documentary on Leonardo da Vinci, broadcast on Arte : Art and Experience, followed by The Quest for Beauty.
-This project marked a rare foray beyond the U.S. context, highlighting the polymath genius of the Italian Renaissance.
-During a visit to Paris, Burns shared his approach and drew parallels between his narrative style and Leonardo's working method, both driven by insatiable curiosity and a quest to understand the world.
-The documentary applied the Ken Burns effect to a landmark figure of art and science, offering a fresh perspective on Leonardo da Vinci.
+In April 2025, Burns released a two-part documentary on Leonardo da Vinci, broadcast on Arte.
+Titled Art and Experience, followed by The Quest for Beauty, the project marked a departure from his usual focus on American history.
+The project examined the life and work of the Renaissance polymath through Burns' characteristic documentary style.